v3.5 Smart features — schema diff & migrations, an editable ERD, JSONB & charts

 Why pglens

-Built to do the work, not just show the rows
+Built to do the work,

 Other clients make you write SQL for everything, or lock the good parts behind a subscription. pglens does it all by point-and-click — for free.